rajeshv23/twydev.github.io/_posts/2019-05-24-the-effective-engineer.md

 2. Decision making bottleneck - get buy-in from key decision maker early, before heavily investing your development.
 Constantly communicate your ideas to them, and understand their priorities to align your project.
 3. Review process bottleneck - plan ahead, communicate and coordinate with teams involved to smoothen the process.

 Some bottlenecks may be outside your sphere of influence.
-Just do your best to optimise the biggest bottleneck within your control.
+Just do your best to optimize the biggest bottleneck within your control.

 ### 5. Measure What You Want to Improve
 Having a good metric to quantify user happiness is important.
-Example given in the book for Google Search's succss is using long click (duration user spent on the linked page before returning to the search result page) as a measure for user satisfaction with the search results.
+Example given in the book for Google Search's success is using long click (duration user spent on the linked page before returning to the search result page) as a measure for user satisfaction with the search results.

 **Use Metrics to Drive Progress**